Water tank pressure sensor sitting on pavers

 # Calibration steps:

-# 1) Lift sensor so the sensing part is at the water surface (0 m depth).
+# 1) Lift sensor so the sensing part is at the water surface.

 # 2) Put sensor back in its normal position.

-# Measure water depth at the sensor (in metres) -> call this H1.
+# Measure the water depth at the sensor in metres.

 #

-# Replace the example numbers below with your real V0, V1, H1.
+# 3) Replace the example numbers below with your real calibration points.

 - platform: template